The Royal Court presents The Baxter Theatre Centre at the University of Cape Town production

 “That day we taught ourselves as the movement what we as the movement meant when we spoke about white supremacy, institutional racism and black pain at UCT.”

-As the statue of colonialist Cecil Rhodes came down at the University of Cape Town, seven students wrote THE FALL.
-It took South Africa and Edinburgh by storm and comes to the Royal Court for an exclusive limited London run.
+As the statue of colonialist Cecil Rhodes came down at the University of Cape Town, seven students wrote The Fall.

 The production was a response by seven drama students and activists of the movements at the time.
 It does not offer solutions – it merely documents their experiences.